From: Terry Reilly

 ·

-CBOT soybean
+CBOT soybeans

 traded to a six-week high on hopes China will buy US soybeans after it was reported China will relax on about 390 billion USD of US import tariffs.
 USDA reported export sales to China this morning, indicating they are still searching for product to fill February